A Bird’s Eye View of the 2021 Season

 Having been robbed of our 10,000th migrant raptor celebration by a poor showing from the Broad-winged Hawks, we chose to celebrate the 1,000th Monarch Butterfly instead. (photo © Francie Von Mertens)

 2021 brought a diversity of birds to the Observatory.
-A total of 94 bird species were recorded, including good tallies of warblers and other songbirds, as well as late-season waterbirds.
-Highlights included less-common species such as two flocks of Brant, two Northern Shrikes (including one that was singing!), Rusty Blackbird, a flock of White-winged Scoter, and 32 Sandhill Cranes – an astounding total and all-time high-count for New Hampshire – on the final day of the season.
+A total of 95 bird species were recorded, including good tallies of warblers and other songbirds, as well as late-season waterbirds.
+Highlights included less-common species such as two flocks of Brant, two Northern Shrikes (including one that was singing!), Rusty Blackbird, a flock of White-winged Scoter, and 32 Sandhill Cranes – an astounding total for New Hampshire – on the final day of the season.

 More than 1,000 Monarch butterflies were also tallied, the third-highest number in Pack count history.